ocgg/mdr/README.md

 ## Examples

-If you want to compare with markdown code or GitHub way to display that, the example's markdown file [is here](./MD_SUMMARY.md).
+If you want to compare with raw markdown code or GitHub's style, the example's markdown file [is here](./MD_SUMMARY.md).

 <details>
-  <summary>See result</summary>
+  <summary>Click here to see the example</summary>

-  In the example below, the terminal is Kitty with [Hack](https://github.com/source-foundry/Hack) font.
+  The terminal is Kitty with [Hack](https://github.com/source-foundry/Hack) font.

   ![Examples](./example.png "Examples")
 </details>